andrehuang/CNN/README.md

 # Interpretable CNN
 ## Haiwen's approach

+### 11.4 updates: uploaded the demo framework: mask_cnn_mnist.py; modified mask_op.py, with forward pass successfully run in the "framework".  __NEXT__: combine forward with corresponding bprop function.
-### updates: uploaded mask_op, which has the forward pass function changed to be the mask function.
+### 10.31 updates: uploaded mask_op, which has the forward pass function changed to be the mask function.

 ### brief intro to the approach:
 My approach is to create a new op with its bprop method and put it into the tensorflow, which will enable auto-training and gradient-computing.